Hormonal acne, which foods should be avoided?

 II.
 Foods to avoid in case of hormonal acne

-1. High glycemic index foods
+1. Foods with a high glycemic index

 Foods with a high glycemic index (GI) rapidly increase blood sugar levels, leading to a strong secretion of insulin.
-This hormone stimulates the production of androgens and promotes an overproduction of sebum, thus creating a favorable environment for acne breakouts.
+This hormone stimulates the production of androgens and promotes an overproduction of sebum, thus creating a favorable environment for acne outbreaks.

 Impact of refined sugars